rnag/rnag.github.io/_posts/2024-01-24-one-mile-run:-my-experience.md

 ---

+Long story short, I achieved a personal goal to run under a five-minute mile on the treadmill, twice in a day -- and nearly destroyed my legs in the process.

 On January 22nd of this year — 2024 — which falls on a Monday, my gym that I go to (Orangetheory Fitness) was pushing a special challenge, which coincided with a seasonal fitness event they apparently have going on.
 This benchmark challenge was the One Mile Run — on the Treadmill.
 I attempted and completed it twice on that day, a Monday, and achieved my personal goal of sub-five-minute on the 1 Mile benchmark run.
 My thoughts and experiences follow.

 ## Transformation Goals